 34. By eating pest insects, bats save the U.S. agriculture industry an estimated $3 billion per year.

-35. Fourteen new species of dancing frogs have been discovered in 2014, raising the global number of known dancing-frog species to 24.
+35. Fourteen new species of dancing frogs were discovered in 2014, raising the global number of known dancing-frog species to 24.

 36. A sea lion is the first nonhuman mammal with a proven ability to keep a beat.